 about me

 Hi there.
-I'm Caryn Rose, and I'm the editor-in-chief of Radio Nowhere.
+I'm Caryn Rose, and I'm the editor and publisher of Radio Nowhere.

 I've been writing about Bruce Springsteen since 1980, when I came home from seeing him in Hartford on the River tour and wrote a review for my high school newspaper, The Westword (go Vikings!).
 I later wrote for Backstreets Magazine for over 20 years, and was a regular correspondent for brucespringsteen.net's show reports over the years.